iiismail/LaravelCRUDBookStore/README.md

-Annotare
-Annotare is a small application that allows logged in users take and store notes.

-##Tech.
+**Tech**.

-Laravel 8
+-Laravel 8

-MySQL
-Tailwind
+-MySQL

+-Tailwind

-Laravel LiveWire
+-Laravel LiveWire

-Javascript
-##Pre-reqs
+-Javascript

+**Pre-reqs**

-Web server capable of serving PHP
+-Web server capable of serving PHP

-Composer
-MySql
+-Composer

+-MySql

-Node.js & npm for front end pipeline
+-Node.js & npm for front end pipeline

-##Getting started with bookShop
+**Getting started with bookShop**

 Create a MySQL database to use for development.

-##Clone the repo:
+**Clone the repo:**

-git clone git@github.com:hudds-awp2021-cht2520/assignment-02-iiismail
+>git clone git@github.com:hudds-awp2021-cht2520/assignment-02-iiismail

-CD into the project directory: cd assignment-01-example
+CD into the project directory:

+cd bookShop

 Install the PHP dependencies:

 php composer install

-Install the front end dependencies: npm install
+Install the front end dependencies:

+>npm install && npm run dev

+** As you can see in laravel mix, most files you need have already been configured in the project, run the above command and you should be good to go **

-##Add your DB details to your .env file:
+**Add your DB details to your .env file:**

-DB_CONNECTION=mysql
-DB_HOST=127.0.0.1
-DB_PORT=3306
-DB_DATABASE=mydb
-DB_USERNAME=myuser
-DB_PASSWORD=mypassword
+>DB_CONNECTION=mysql

+>BB_HOST=127.0.0.1

+>DB_PORT=3306

+>DB_DATABASE=mydb

+>DB_USERNAME=myuser

+>DB_PASSWORD=mypassword

-##Add the application key to the environment:
+**Add the application key to the environment:**
-php artisan key:generate
+>-php artisan key:generate

-Run the database migrations:
+>-Run the database migrations:

-php artisan migrate
+>-php artisan migrate

-Run the database seeders:
+>-Run the database seeders:

-php artisan db:seed
+>-php artisan db:seed

-Configure a virtual host in your dev webserver, pointing to the /public directory.
+>-Configure a virtual host in your dev webserver, pointing to the /public directory.

-Running the tests
+>-Running the tests

-php artisan test
+>-php artisan test

-##Note: There are tests that are still on a feature branch that have not been pulled yet till completed.
+**Note: There are tests that are still on a feature branch that have not been pulled yet till completed.**

 ![image](https://user-images.githubusercontent.com/93193288/151268437-c125ef44-6b25-4109-9813-abc027dcd88f.png)